ethannicholas/Frost/docs/overview.md

 Strings
 -------

-Panda [strings](strings.html) are double-quoted, with support for the same backslashed escape sequences as C. (FIXME: figure out Unicode escapes).
+Frost [strings](strings.html) are double-quoted, with support for the same backslashed escape sequences as C. (FIXME: figure out Unicode escapes).

 String literals may have expressions embedded into them using the syntax `\{expression}`, e.g.: